 Reducing exposure to allergens

 Once the allergy culprit has been identified, the most effective strategy is simple avoidance which is relatively straightforward for many food allergies.
-But this can prove difficult with airborne allergens like the pollens and spores responsible for seasonal hayfever.
+But this can prove difficult with airborne allergens like the pollens and spores responsible for hayfever.

 If a dog or cat is the problem and removal is not an option, frequent washing will help reduce dander, the loose skin flakes that can cause allergic reactions.
 It’s also best to keep pets out of bedrooms and out of the house altogether if possible.